Sheraff/use-imported-hook/README.md

 ❗ Because we do static code analysis with a Babel transform plugin to achieve this result, there are a few requirements to keep in mind:

-- The function containing all the build-in hooks must be the default export
 - The function containing all the built-in hooks must be the default export
 	```jsx
 	❌ function withHooks() {